Skip to main content

 Intermediate

-Moving from the foundational understanding of hormones as brain messengers, we can now examine the clinical strategies designed to restore cognitive function. protocols are precise, data-driven interventions.
+Moving from the foundational understanding of hormones as brain messengers, we can now examine the clinical strategies designed to restore cognitive function.
+Hormonal optimization protocols are precise, data-driven interventions.
 The goal is a recalibration of the endocrine system to support neurological health.
 The effectiveness of these protocols depends heavily on the type of hormones used, the timing of the intervention, and the unique biological context of the individual.

 Hormone Recalibration for Female Cognitive Wellness

 For women, the transition through perimenopause and into menopause represents one of the most significant shifts in endocrine function.
-The fluctuating and eventual decline of and production by the ovaries directly impacts the brain.
+The fluctuating and eventual decline of estrogen and progesterone production by the ovaries directly impacts the brain.
 Research increasingly points to a “critical window” for intervention.
+Initiating hormonal therapy around the onset of menopause appears to offer the most significant neuroprotective benefits.
+Delaying intervention for many years may reduce its effectiveness for cognitive preservation.

 Why Do Hormone Type and Timing Matter?